Ridgefield NWR - Waterfowl Regulations

 leading into the hunt area will open at least two hours before legal

-around, one set for reservation hunters and another set for standby
+around prior to blind assignments, one set for reservation hunters and another set for standby

 be early to ensure that you have recorded your name on a sign-in